gjwgit/rattleng/installers/README.md

 # Rattleng Installers

-Flutter supports multiple platform targets and the app will run native on Android, iOS, Linux, MacOS, and Windows, as well as directly in a browser from the web.
-While the functionality is in theory identical across all platforms, rattleng relies on mlhub packages being available on the platform.
-At present we only support dekstops (Linux, MacOS, and Windows).
+Flutter supports multiple platform targets and Flutter based apps will run native on Android, iOS, Linux, MacOS, and Windows, as well as directly in a browser from the web.
+While the Flutter functionality is in theory identical across all platforms, rattleng relies on running R locally and so it requires R to be installed on your platform.
+At present R is supported on the desktops (Linux, MacOS, and Windows).

 ## Linux tar Archive